carbon-language/carbon-lang/llvm/docs/FuzzingLLVM.rst

 A |LLVM IR fuzzer| aimed at finding bugs in optimization passes.

-It receives optimzation pipeline and runs it for each fuzzer input.
+It receives optimization pipeline and runs it for each fuzzer input.

 Interface of this fuzzer almost directly mirrors ``llvm-isel-fuzzer``.
 Both ``mtriple`` and ``passes`` arguments are required.
 Passes are specified in a